 Fryou’rere, you can sync your workout data straight into Runalyze to get a full, in-depth analysis of your performance.

-From your dashboard, you’ll get a list of your recorded activities within whatever timeframe you choose.
+You’ll get a list of your recorded activities within whatever timeframe you choose from your dashboard.
 Here you also see all statistics and analyses of your past workouts.

 For example, basic stats such as distance, duration, and calories burned are displayed.
 More advanced stats such as pace and amount of time spent in different power zones for training are also displayed.

-You also have the option to look at how your VO2max levels have evolved over the past weeks and months.
+You also can look at how your VO2max levels have evolved over the past weeks and months.
 This is a true measure of aerobic fitness and progress.

 Runalyze continues to gain popularity as an advanced interface to help you train smarter for aerobic fitness.
 Its built-in synchronization with other popular fitness wearables is also a great perk.